Raivis80/First-Milestone-Project/README.md

   Top Picks Feature was designed to be responsive and using FlexBox design for responsiveness.

-  It was designed to overlap each image using negative margin and CSS property z-index.
-Text was palced over the images using CSS property "position:absolute".
+  Top Picks Feature was designed to overlap each image using negative margin and CSS property z-index.
+Text was palced over the images using CSS declaration "position:absolute".

-  "hover" element was used with transition effects "rotate, translate and scale" for each card to create visual effect such us scale and rotate 6deg on mouse-over.
+  "hover" pseudo-class was used with transition effects "rotate, translate and scale" for each card to create visual effect such us scale and rotate 6deg on mouse-over.

 - #### **Picture Galery Design**
   Thumbnail Gallery a grid of images that when clicked on, open in a pop-up full view images.